STRATEGIES TO OPTIMIZE YOUR SOCIAL SECURITY BENEFITS

 Optimizing, on the other hand, requires you to take a holistic view of your financial picture.
 Apart from considering the time value of money and your health and life expectancy, there are many other elements to examine.
 We describe three of the most common considerations below.

 As you know, it is possible to start taking Social Security benefits at 62, before your full retirement age (FRA).
 Although the payments will be lower because you’re receiving Social Security benefits for a longer period of time, some people do choose this option.

 However, it is important to consider other income sources should you decide to take Social Security benefits early.
 If you are still working and make above a specific amount, your Social Security payments can be reduced by as much as $1 for every $2 you earn.
 These reductions would eventually be returned to you once you retire, but knowing these reductions are happening often discourages still-working individuals from taking advantage of Social Security earlier.

 TAXES AND MEDICARE

-Although taxes are no one’s favorite subject, tax planning in retirement is essential to holistic financial wellness.
+Although taxes are no one’s favorite subject, tax planning in retirement is essential to holistic wealth management.
 In fact, there are more options in retirement tax planning than in tax planning during your working years.
 Rather than doing “reactive tax preparation,” which is what most people engage in during their working years, retirement makes it easier to engage in “forward tax planning” because you have more control over which income resources you pull from.

 Your spouse’s Social Security benefits will be directly impacted by your decision on when to start taking your benefits, even if they also have an earnings history.
 Your spouse’s benefits can be permanently reduced should you choose to take benefits early.
 However, spousal benefits will not increase past your FRA, so delaying taking benefits in order to increase your payments does not apply to your spouse’s benefits.